 The Clemson Insider rounds up the latest recruiting news and notes surrounding the Tigers:

 New offers.
 Clemson extended three offers this week, to Birmingham (Ala.)
-Jackson-Olin 2018 four-star defensive tackle Coynis Miller on Monday, Arp (Texas) 2018 four-star safety DeMarvion Overshown on Monday and Hyattsville (Md.)
+Jackson-Olin 2018 four-star defensive tackle Coynis Miller and Arp (Texas) 2018 four-star safety DeMarvion Overshown on Monday and Hyattsville (Md.)
 DeMatha Catholic 2019 wide receiver DeMarcco Hellams on Tuesday.

 Hellams has other early offers from Kentucky, Louisville, Maryland, Michigan, North Carolina, Rutgers, Tennessee, Toledo and Virginia Tech.
 Maryland was first to offer the 6-foot-1, 175-pounder last June when he was in eighth grade.